Find the limit of $\frac{x^3-1}{4x^3-x-3}$ as $x$ approaches $1$

 We can factor the polynomial $4x^3-x-3$ using the rational root theorem, which guarantees that for a polynomial of the form $a_nx^n+a_{n-1}x^{n-1}+\dots+a_0$ there is a rational root of the form $\pm\frac{p}{q}$, where $p$ belongs to the divisors of the constant term $a_0$, and $q$ belongs to the divisors of the leading coefficient $a_n$.
 List all divisors $p$ of the constant term $a_0$, which equals $-3$

-Learn how to solve limits by direct substitution problems step by step online.
+Learn how to solve integrals of polynomial functions problems step by step online.

 $1, 3$